tiagofranco/kickoff/README.md

 Kickoff
 =======

-An HTML5/Sass template based on HTML5 Boilerplate
+An HTML5/Sass barebones template based on HTML5 Boilerplate, specially designed to work with (but not only) Codekit.